Willingen: Coat of arms

 The field is parted horizontally, below the middle, by a row of interlocking arrows between the gold above and the green below.
 It is meant, of course, to look like treetops, and refers to the Upland's extensive woods.
 There are two charges, one inside the other.
 The eight-pointed black star is the ubiquitous – in terms of the local civic heraldry – Star of Waldeck, borne centuries ago by the Counts of Waldeck when they held sway over the area.
-The snowflake is included as a charge within the star and is representative of the community's status as a winter resort.
+The snowflake is included as a charge within the star and is representative of the municipality's status as a winter resort.

-The community was granted this coat of arms on 12 June 1974.
+The municipality was granted this coat of arms on 12 June 1974.

 Culture and sightseeing

 Willingen's landmark is the great railway bridge, "Das Viadukt", built about 1918.
-The community thrives mainly on tourism.
+The municipality thrives mainly on tourism.
 There were 1.3 million overnight stays in 2003, and attractions include winter sports and bowling clubs.